qiangyicheng/flory/docs/paper/paper.md

 ```

 This procedure can be repeated to sample an entire phase diagrams.
-For example, the following code will generate the phase diagram of a mixture of two components with same molecule sizes,
+For example, the following code will generate the phase diagram of a mixture of two components with identical molecular sizes,

 ```python
 import matplotlib.pyplot as plt